Saturn I: Selecting the upper stages

 In order to reach some sort of accommodation, a group pulled from NASA, Air Force, ARPA, ABMA, and the Office of the Department of Defense Research and Engineering formed under the Silverstein Committee in December. von Braun was skeptical of liquid hydrogen as an upper stage fuel, but the Committee convinced him that it was the way to go on future upper stage development.
 Once these changes had been made, NASA's booster project was now entirely free of any dependence on military developments.
 At that point any sort of upper stage was fair game, and "If these propellants are to be accepted for the difficult top-stage applications", the committee concluded, "there seem to be no valid engineering reasons for not accepting the use of high-energy propellants for the less difficult application to intermediate stages".

 The Committee outlined a number of different potential launch configurations, grouped into three broad categories.
 The "A" group were low-risk versions similar to the Saturn designs proposed prior to the meeting; the original design using Titan and Centaur upper stages became the A-1, while another model replacing the Titan with a cluster of IRBMs became A-2.
 The B-1 design proposed a new second stage replacing the A-2s cluster with a new four-engine design using the H-1 like the lower stage.
-Finally, there were three C-series models that replaced all of the upper stages with liquid hydrogen ones.
+There were three C-series models that replaced all of the upper stages with liquid hydrogen ones.

 The C-1 used the existing S-I clustered lower, adding the new S-IV stage with four new 15000 to 20000 lbf engines, and keeping the two-engine Centaur on top, now to be known as the S-V stage.
 The C-2 model added a new S-III stage with two new 150000 to 200000 lbf engines, keeping the S-IV and S-V on top.
-Finally, the C-3 configuration added the S-II stage with four of these same engines, keeping only the S-III and S-IV on top.
+The C-3 configuration added the S-II stage with four of these same engines, keeping only the S-III and S-IV on top.
 The C models easily outperformed the A's and B's, with the added advantage that they were interchangeable and could be built up in order to fit any needed payload requirement.